 It can be easy to be tempted by an open fire and a cup of tea at this time of year, but we'd always recommend wrapping up warm and embracing the elements in Orkney this autumn and winter.
 You can explore our wild coastline and watch waves crash ashore, you can search out our stunning selection of sea stacks and you can scour our sands for a special find from across the Atlantic.
 Outdoors is definitely the place to be over the coming months.
 Remember to take extra care on our coastal paths and never get too close to the edge.

 A good walk offers the perfect chance to blow away the cobwebs at this time of year.
 Tackling a trail at your own pace gives you the chance to soak up your surroundings, feel the salty air on your skin and reconnect with yourself and the planet.
 Orkney is full of walking routes, paths and beaches, all providing the opportunity to revive your senses and take in some stunning scenery at the same time.
 Remember to take extra care on our coastal paths and never get too close to the edge.

 Orkney's historical attractions

 From Neolithic sites and Iron Age settlements, to our rich Norse heritage and wartime stories, Orkney is full of history.
 You can visit the ancient village of Skara Brae this autumn and winter, or walk around the stone circles at Brodgar and Stenness.
-Explore the WWI and WWII gun batteries at Hoxa, or cross over to the Brough of Birsay at low tide to see ancient Pictish dwellings.
-If you'd like your history with a sprinkling of fairy dust, the Orkney Storytelling Festival will be going online in 2020 - perfect for closing the curtains and transporting yourself to a land of trowies, tall tales and the oral tradition.
+Explore the WWI and WWII gun batteries at Hoxa or discover Orkney's wartime heritage at the Scapa Flow Museum.
+You can even cross over to the Brough of Birsay at low tide to see ancient Pictish dwellings.
+If you'd like your history with a sprinkling of fairy dust, the Orkney Storytelling Festival will be held in October - perfect for closing the curtains and transporting yourself to a land of trowies, tall tales and the oral tradition.